-- Professional Editing: The novella may have been self-edited (never a wise idea) or done so on the cheap, but the result wasn’t even close to professional.
-While publishing perfection is hard to achieve, the goal should be to get as close as possible.
+The novella may have been self-edited (never a wise idea) or done so on the cheap, but the result wasn’t even close to professional.
+While publishing perfection is hard to achieve (if not impossible) the goal should be to get as close as possible.

 If you’re considering self-publishing, be it in print or e-book, make sure you cover all nine of these items before proceeding.
 Your book’s success will depend on it.